SiriusAlpha96/SiriusAlpha96/README.md

 - 📫 How to reach me shreyama9670@gmail.com
 <!--- 😄 Pronouns: ... -->
-- ⚡ Fun fact I love to do designing
+- ⚡ Fun fact I love to do designing.